 • Participation in college athletics (no matter the division)/Olympic or other high-level competitive sports involvement;

 • Significant volunteer experience at home or abroad regarding an issue you are particularly knowledgeable and passionate about;

 • Learning another language, along with significant international and/or multi-cultural experience;

 • Holding a leadership position within a journal, college newspaper, or political or service organization.

 What doesn’t impress Top Law Schools?
-Applicants who spent most of their time on fraternity and sorority involvements, whose internships are scattered and primarily include marketing and public relations jobs, who have not spent significant time volunteering, and who only have traditional travel or study abroad experiences.
+Applicants who spent most of their time on fraternity and sorority involvements, whose internships are scattered and primarily include online marketing and social media management, who have not spent significant time volunteering in a meaningful capacity, and who only have traditional travel or study abroad experiences.

 Merely having obstacles in your background won’t get you into a Top Law School; a lot of application fees are wasted by people who believe otherwise.
 The key to getting into a Top Law School is being able to show that despite growing up with significant disadvantages, you got yourself somewhere really amazing on your own two feet.
 In other words, it’s how you reacted to the obstacle, how you overcame the obstacle, that impresses Top Law Schools.
 One of these rare and amazing stories of triumph, coupled with impressive academic, extracurricular, and professional achievements makes Top Law Schools willing to dip lower on their LSAT score requirements.
 For example, if you couldn’t attend college so you joined the military, then earned multiple degrees while deployed.
 Or if you were a single mom and had to pay your way through school while managing your life and you still excelled.
 It’s the “overcoming” that matters most to law schools – that’s what shows your personal drive and motivation and that’s what brings a diverse viewpoint to the classroom and to the legal profession.